cairo-book/cairo-book/src/ch08-01-how-to-write-tests.md

 {{#rustdoc_include ../listings/ch08-testing-cairo-programs/listing_08_06.cairo:test1}}
 ```

-Listing 8-6: A test for `can_hold` that checks whether a larger rectangle can indeed hold a smaller rectangle
+<span class="caption">Listing 8-6: A test for `can_hold` that checks whether a larger rectangle can indeed hold a smaller rectangle</span>

 Note that we’ve added two new lines inside the tests module: `use super::Rectangle;` and `use super::RectangleTrait;`.
 The tests module is a regular module that follows the usual visibility rules.
 Because the tests module is an inner module, we need to bring the code under test in the outer module into the scope of the inner module.